• Skip to primary navigation

 Key Information

-Despite the fact that its once-superb free plan has been significantly reduced, LastPass is still our favorite password manager due to its ease of use, wide range of functions, and cross-platform functionality.
+Despite the fact that its free plan has been significantly reduced, LastPass is still our favorite password manager due to its ease of use, a wide range of functions, and cross-platform functionality.
 Because of its reduced free tier, LastPass is no longer able to synchronize across all your devices, but you may still synchronize among your computers or phones, not both.
 It includes dozens of features, such as a password generator, an unlimited amount of passwords, and protection for your data.
 With the paid version, you can add unlimited device syncing, 1GB of online file storage, dark web monitoring of your accounts, and premium tech support, in addition to physical two-factor authentication keys and unlimited file storage.

 LastPass does not require you to install anything on your computer; it is available as browser extensions and a full-featured web interface.
 Legacy desktop applications for Windows and Mac are still available, although there are some limits.
 The LastPass Pocket (opens in a new tab) option for Windows and Linux, which only connects to local networks, has been discontinued.

 The LastPass browser add-ons for Windows 8.1 and later or macOS, Linux, or Chrome OS are available.
 Chrome, Firefox, Safari, Edge, and Opera all have browser extensions, as do Windows and macOS desktops and mobile apps for iOS (version 13 or later) and Android (version 5 or later).
 To run the LastPass web application, you must have a 2020 MacBook Air running macOS 10.15.7 Catalina or later.
-To test the LastPass web application, I used an iPhone XR with Google Chrome browser testing.
+To test the LastPass web application, we used an iPhone XR with Google Chrome browser testing.

 Other Highly Rated Password Managers